SylviaWhittle/python-testing-for-research/episodes/01-why-test-my-code.Rmd

       print("Test failed!")
 ```

 Here we check that the function works for a set of test cases.
-This ensures that it works for positive numbers, negative numbers, and zero.
-This type of function is called a "test".
+We ensure that it works for positive numbers, negative numbers, and zero.

 ::::::::::::::::::::::::::::::::::::: challenge